The Pond (intelligence organization): History

-John Grombach
+John "Frenchy" Grombach

 Jean (John) Valentin Grombach led the Pond in intelligence operations from 1942 to 1955.
 Grombach was an anti-Communist who had an obsession with secrecy and security.
 Grombach was born in New Orleans in 1901 to a French family.
 He was an accomplished athlete who had a love for fencing and boxing, even competing on the United States Olympic boxing team.
 He grew to know many important European businessmen from his father's business and shipping involvements, sports promotions, and managing the Olympics.
 These connections would help to shape his future in international intelligence operations.

 At the age of 18, Grombach, the son of the French consul, renounced his French citizenship and obtained an American citizenship to attend West Point.
 Despite having 8 demerits, he graduated with a bachelors of science degree in 1923.
 He then spent five years on active duty where he had his first involvement in intelligence as assistant G-2.

 In 1928, Grombach left the army and joined the New York National Guard.
 After a successful stint working for a subsidiary of CBS and Paramount Publix, Grombach produced his own radio program production companies.
 He returned to the army in 1941 to work for the Office of the Coordinator of Information.
 Grombach claims that throughout that time he was secretly working on confidential intelligence projects.

 In the spring of 1942, Brig.
 Gen. Hayes Kroner selected Grombach to head the Pond.

 Grombach was also a writer who authored an article for Infantry Journal titled "Kill or Get Killed," and an essay for American Mercury.

+State Department

+From NARA Archives:GROUNDHOG was cryptonym for the POND organization headed by John V. Grombach.
+The POND, a codename at State Department for an intelligence operation founded in WWII, was conducted jointly by the War and State Departments.
+One Foreign Service Officer (FSO) in each US Embassy (in the countries covered by the POND) was the POND officer and was provided with secret funds under his control and secret communications direct to the Department.
+James McCargar was FSO in Budapest (1946-47) and was also the POND officer in Hungary at that time.

-Tactics
+Tactics and strategy

 Focus

 The Pond, led by Grombach, provided the FBI with information on leftist radicals and external influences on the United States.
 The covert organization's focus developed into the exploitation of communists, especially in America's intelligence institutions.